livegnik/2way-poc-design/02-architecture/02-runtime-topologies.md

 ### 9.6 Failure behavior

-- Invalid, replayed, or unauthorized envelopes are rejected.
+- Invalid, replayed, or unauthorized envelopes are rejected as defined in [01-protocol/09-errors-and-failure-modes.md](../01-protocol/09-errors-and-failure-modes.md).
 - Peer misbehavior does not corrupt local state.

 ## 10. Cross-topology constraints

 Across all runtime topologies:

-- Graph Manager remains the single write authority.
+- [Graph Manager](managers/07-graph-manager.md) remains the single write authority.
-- Storage Manager remains the sole database access path.
+- [Storage Manager](managers/02-storage-manager.md) remains the sole database access path.
-- Key Manager remains the sole owner of private keys.
+- [Key Manager](managers/03-key-manager.md) remains the sole owner of private keys.
-- Network Manager remains the sole network interface.
+- [Network Manager](managers/10-network-manager.md) remains the sole network interface.
 - Managers enforce identical semantics regardless of topology.

 Any runtime arrangement that violates these constraints is non-conforming.

 ## 11. Rejection and invalid input handling

-- Requests crossing an invalid trust boundary are rejected.
+- Requests crossing an invalid trust boundary are rejected per [02-architecture/03-trust-boundaries.md](03-trust-boundaries.md).
 - Requests violating topology constraints are rejected before state mutation.
 - Rejections do not modify persistent state.
 - Rejected inputs may be logged but must not trigger side effects.